 Best Budget Toilet Brush

-We’re only kidding.
-But for a budget option, it is an excellent toilet brush.
-The bristles have an antibacterial, mold and odor coating, it has a non-slip rubber base, and it even has an under-the-rim brush for those tight spots where germs like to linger.
+For a budget-friendly option, this is an excellent toilet brush.
+The bristles have a coating that is antibacterial and resistant to mold and odors.
+It has a non-slip rubber base and even an under-the-rim brush for reaching tight spots where germs often linger.

 Pros